Martha Jackson Jarvis: Early life and education

 Martha Jackson Jarvis was born in 1952 in Lynchburg, Virginia, and engaged with the arts from an early age.
-During her early childhood in the 1950s and 1960s, Jackson Jarvis lived in Virginia, an experience she describes as "very segregated".
-Jackson Jarvis credits her interest in art to a childhood experience of accompanying her grandmother to a local spring to gather white clay and later making dolls and other objects with the material.
+During her early childhood in the 1950s and 1960s, she lived in Virginia, an experience she describes as "very segregated".
+She credits her interest in art to a childhood experience of accompanying her grandmother to a local spring to gather white clay and later making dolls and other objects with the material.
 The family moved to Philadelphia when Jackson Jarvis was thirteen.

 Jackson Jarvis pursued a formal education in fine arts.
-Jackson Jarvis obtained a Bachelor of Fine Arts degree from Howard University in 1974 and later completed a Master of Fine Arts degree from the Maryland Institute College of Art in 1984.
-Her first year at Howard University in 1970 was very influential due to the active presence of artists including Lois Mailou Jones, Ed Love, Jeff Donaldson, and Elizabeth Catlett.
+She obtained a Bachelor of Fine Arts degree from Howard University in 1974, and a Master of Fine Arts degree from the Maryland Institute College of Art in 1984.
+Her first year at Howard University in 1970 was influential, due to the active presence of artists including Lois Mailou Jones, Ed Love, Jeff Donaldson, and Elizabeth Catlett.
 Jackson Jarvis transferred to Temple University's Tyler School of Art in Philadelphia to study ceramics.

-Jackson married Bernard Jarvis, the cousin of Bebe Moore Campbell.
-While her children Njena and Bernard Jr. were young, Jackson Jarvis continued her studio work.
+She married Bernard Jarvis, the cousin of Bebe Moore Campbell.
+While her children, Njena and Bernard Jr., were young, Jackson Jarvis continued her studio work.

 Career and artistic style

-Jackson Jarvis is best known for her outdoor public installations, including a mosaic, "River Spirits of the Anacostia", located at the Anacostia Metro station in Washington, D.C., and sculptures, "Music of the Spheres, at Fannie Mae Plaza in Washington, D.C., and "Crossroads/Trickster I," at the North Carolina Museum of Art in Raleigh.
-Jackson Jarvis also worked as a designer on the set of Julie Dash's 1991 film, Daughters of the Dust.
+Jackson Jarvis is best known for her outdoor public installations, including a mosaic, River Spirits of the Anacostia, located at the Anacostia Metro station in Washington, D.C.; and sculptures, Music of the Spheres, at Fannie Mae Plaza in Washington, D.C., and Crossroads/Trickster I, at the North Carolina Museum of Art in Raleigh.
+She also worked as a designer on the set of Julie Dash's 1991 film, Daughters of the Dust.

-Jackson Jarvis is well-known for her work "Signs of the Times," which is a series of sculptures on a large scale that examine the history and culture of the African American community.
-Another significant work by the artist is the "Ancestors' Bones: Free Spirits" series, which consists of large-scale drawings that depict the relationship between nature and the human spirit through improvisational imprints of brush strokes and drips.
-This work serves as a meaningful tribute to the rich heritage of the community, and it has been displayed in numerous galleries and museums worldwide, such as the Smithsonian American Art Museum, the Corcoran Gallery of Art, and the National Museum of Women in the Arts.
+Jackson Jarvis is well-known for Signs of the Times, a series of sculptures on a large scale that examine the history and culture of the African American community.
+Another significant work is the Ancestors' Bones: Free Spirits series, which consists of large-scale drawings that depict the relationship between nature and the human spirit through improvisational imprints of brush strokes and drips.
+This work serves as a meaningful tribute to the rich heritage of the community, and has been displayed in numerous galleries and museums worldwide, such as the Smithsonian American Art Museum, the Corcoran Gallery of Art, and the National Museum of Women in the Arts.